adelevie/dclegalhackers.github.io/hackathons.md

 #### [US Glossary Annotation project](https://github.com/unitedstates/glossary)

-Eric Mill, along with Lindsay Young, Erroll Grannum, and Keith Leonard (of Fastcase) worked on a glossary the Unite States project on GitHub.
+Eric Mill, along with Lindsay Young, Erroll Grannum, and Keith Leonard (of Fastcase) worked on a glossary, as part of the /unitedstates project on GitHub.
 A tool where lawyers and non-techies alike can through Prose.io define legal terms and then have those definitions turned into data and applied to synced apps.

 <iframe width="600" height="515" src="http://www.youtube.com/embed/SlmDEDNV7d0" frameborder="0" allowfullscreen></iframe>
 _Eric Mill explains his United States Glossary #LegalHack._